ircv3/ircv3-specifications/extensions/chathistory.md

 The `chathistory` extension adds an optional `draft/msgid` to the `chathistory` batch reply.

-Client side support for the [`batch`][batch], [`server-time`][server-time], and [`draft/labeled-response`][draft/labeled-response] capabilities is required.
-Support for the [`draft/msgid`][draft/msgid] capability is optional but recommended.
+Clients MUST support the [`batch`][batch], [`server-time`][server-time], and [`draft/labeled-response`][draft/labeled-response] capabilities.
+Clients SHOULD support the [`draft/msgid`][draft/msgid] capability.

-When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `CHATHISTORY` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, ending directly before the given timestamp or with the message directly proceeding the one with the specified `draft/msgid`.
+When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `CHATHISTORY` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, ending directly before the given timestamp for a negative `message_count`, after the number of messages specified for a positive `message_count`, or with the message directly proceeding the one with the specified `draft/msgid`.
 The raw IRC lines should be formatted and returned to the client as they were originally, with the addition of the above capability tags.

-The `server-time` should be the time at which the message was originally sent and the `batch id` a unique ID to the entire batch. `draft/label` is recommended and should be a unique ID used to identify the `chathistory` request and any replies.
-Also recommended, `draft/msgid` should be the `draft/msgid` originally sent with the message.
+The `server-time` should be the time at which the message was originally sent and the `batch id` a unique ID to the entire batch. `draft/label` SHOULD be inclued and MUST be a unique ID used to identify the `chathistory` request and any replies. `draft/msgid` SHOULD be the `draft/msgid` originally sent with the message.

 ### `CHATHISTORY` Command
 Chathistory content can be requested by the client to the server by sending the `CHATHISTORY` command to the server.
 A `batch` must be returned by the server.
 If no content exists to return, an empty batch should be returned to avoid the client waiting for a reply.
 Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick CHATHISTORY=max_message_count :are supported by this server`

-Both the `message_count` and `max_message_count` must be integers greater than 0.
-The client should not request a `message_count` greater than the `max_message_count` parameter sent in the command.
-If the `message_count` exceeds the `max_message_count`, server should return a number of lines equal to the `max_message_count` and the appropriate warning as described below.
+Both the `message_count` and `max_message_count` MUST be non-zero integers and `max_message_count` MUST be positive.
+The client should not request a `message_count` with an absolute value greater than the `max_message_count` parameter sent in the command.
+If the `message_count` absolute value exceeds the `max_message_count`, server should return a number of lines equal to the `max_message_count` and the appropriate warning as described below.

 #### Format
 The `chathistory` content can requested using timestamps: